Mouni97AS/Loss-surface-landscapeHW/README.md

 # Loss-surface-landscapeHW

-the repository related to my homework visualizing the loss surface landscape.
+This is the repository related to my assignment visualizing the loss surface landscape.
-Pytorch implementation of Convolutional neural network for visualizing the loss surface.
+I used pytorch implementation of convolutional neural network to visualize the loss surface.
 The project done on google Colab (provide a GPU for training the model).
-I have done the project in two different datasets. big datasets consist of traffic signs of 52 classes, and the Mnist handwritten.
+I have done the project in two different datasets.
+Big datasets consist of traffic signs of 52 classes, and the Mnist handwritten.

 ## Visualizing loss surface